-The leasing agreement states the agreement shall be terminated automatically and payment of US\$50,000 per robot shall be due from you, if the robots are lost or damaged to such an extent that they may not be returned to us.
+The leasing agreement states the agreement mayshall be terminated by Blueautomatically and payment of US\$50,000 per robot shall be due from you, if the robots are lost or damaged to such an extent that they may not be returned to us.

-You informed us that all robots were lost, therefore, the leasing agreement concerning the robots was terminated automatically.
+You informed us that all robots were lost, therefore, we terminate the leasing agreement concerning the robots was terminated automatically.
 We hereby further request your immediate payment to us of the total of US\$500,000.